nvidia-holoscan/holohub/README.md

 ### Local build

-Refer to the [Holoscan SDK README](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/README.md) for ways to install Holoscan SDK in local environemnt: Debian package, Python wheels or from source.
+Refer to the [Holoscan SDK README](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/README.md) for ways to install Holoscan SDK in local environment: Debian package, Python wheels or from source.

 Install the package dependencies for Holohub on your host system.
 The easiest way to make sure the minimal package dependencies is to use the run script from the top level directory.